305 North Main Street (Click for Map)

-The Sac and Fox Nation Tribal Courts were created to insure the health and wellbeing of tribal members and uphold the Constitution of the Sac and Fox Nation.
+The Sac and Fox Nation Tribal Courts were created to insure the health and well-being of tribal members and uphold the Constitution of the Sac and Fox Nation.

 Hours of Operation

 The Sac and Fox Nation Tribal Court is open Monday through Thursday from 7:30 a.m. to 5:00 p.m. with a thirty minute lunch unless observing the following legal holidays: New Year ’s Day, President’s Day, Martin Luther King Day, Sac and Fox Nation Day, Independence Day, Labor Day, American Indian Day, Veterans Day, Thanksgiving Day, and Christmas Day.
 The Court accepts fax filings on Fridays, and is available for emergency filings on an on-call basis, which must be coordinated through the Sac and Fox Tribal Police Department.
-The Tribal Court holds session monthly, usually on the first Tuesday of every month at 10:30 a.m.
+The Tribal Court holds session monthly, usually on the second Thursday of every month at 10:30 a.m.